-- XX% of children in our state have all available parents in the workforce. - ☐ High percentage of mothers return work in the first six weeks after the birth of a child. - XX% of eligible families do not receive child care assistance due to lack of funding. - ☐ XX% of parents have had to leave or change jobs due to challenges with child care. - ☐ One in every four women who reported becoming unemployed during the pandemic said it was because of a lack of child care.
+- XX% of children in our state have all available parents in the workforce. - High percentage of mothers return work in the first six weeks after the birth of a child. - □ XX% of eligible families do not receive child care assistance due to lack of funding. - Benefits of High-Quality Early Childhood Education - High-quality early childhood programs provide important benefits to children, families and our state and national economies. - □ High quality early care and education can help ameliorate the effects of poverty, detect and remediate delays, identify and help prevent child neglect, and lead to positive outcomes for individual children, helping them be better prepared for school and more likely to succeed in life.

+- XX% of parents have had to leave or change jobs due to challenges with child care. - Nationwide, women are quitting their jobs at a higher rate than men.
+That gender quit gap is widest in the states with the most child care disruptions.